polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

             }
         }
         ```
     3. Define the **assets** to teleport.
-This fields specifies the Multilocation fo the asset and the fungibility of the asset
+This fields specifies the multilocation of the asset and the fungibility of the asset
     4. Provide the **feeAssetItem** to define the asset to be used as the fee for the teleportation
     5. Specify the **weightLimit** as the maximum weight to be used for the extrinsic execution
     6. Click on **Submit Transaction** to execute the extrinsic